Cherry Grove History

 Included in that new generation were the growing gay population.

-More and more men were finding Cherry Grove as well as people from the Arts.
+More and more men were finding Cherry Grove.
+People from the theater, film, and design were drawn to this haven.
 From the many from the arts came the theater culture that remains today.

 Pat’s Ocean View Restaurant.
 Below owner Patricia Stephani.

 Buildings are brought over by boat.